 - 12 Proven Strategies On How To Promote a Travel Blog

 What Kind Of Camera Do You Use?

-When you’re starting out in photography and blogging, it’s not about the gear, but about practice and learning, no matter what gear you have.
+When you’re starting out in photography and blogging, it’s not about the gear and what kind of camera you have, but about constant practice and learning.

 What Is Your Favorite Place That You’ve Visited?